ltw-webdev-5/curriculum/portfolio-overview.md

       If you’re not confident with code, keep your site simple

-      With very little code you can make an amazing sit
+      With very little code you can make an amazing site

   - content: |
       ## Fewer & better